-The student should meet with the University decision-maker concerned to discuss the grievance and to attempt to arrive at a solution.
-This meeting should occur no later than 30 calendar days after the action which resulted in the grievance.
+The student should meet with the University decision-maker concerned to discuss the complaint and to attempt to arrive at a solution.
+This meeting should occur no later than 30 calendar days after the action which resulted in the complaint.